Qurus/people-to-follow-on-codepen/README.md

-# People You Should Follow on CodePen
+# People To Follow on CodePen

 > If you like SVG, Animation, Canvas, Interaction, WebGL, Three.js, Shader, GLSL, P5.js and Creative Code